Mentorship & Supportive Services

 The majority of the adults we serve are jobless, previously incarcerated, experiencing housing instability, and have low levels of educational attainment.
 Yet, they still need to feed their families.
 With a background and no state ID, the odds are stacked against them.
 We support challenges our residents face daily, things many other people take for granted – like a small fee for an application or being able to pay for transportation before a first paycheck, knowing what to wear for an interview or affording a required work uniform.

 More than 30% of Englewood residents don’t have a high school diploma, and the per capita income is $10,559.
 If we want to create wellness and safety for our children, we have to access their parents and families.
 If we want our adults to put the guns down, we have to give them something else to pick up.
-By focusing on life and job skills that help our residents build themselves back up, we create opportunity for an individual, which becomes positive change for the community.
+At our first summer camp, we learned that basic needs are all too often considered luxuries.
+We asked our kids, “Who has brushed their teeth today?”
+It turned out that no one had a toothbrush and toothpaste.
+We realized that while we ask our kids to show up at school, test well, and live up to their fullest potential, they often don’t have the foundation or resources to show up for the world.
+Our mentorship and supportive services programs began with that understanding—we would be a place where people could always come and get their basic needs met with dignity.

 Strive to Thrive